Author of this article: Andreas Soller

 The focus of this article are workshops that are intended to co-create on achieving a certain outcome such as a Design Thinking workshop or any other kind of collaborative workshop.

-While the basics apply to any type of workshop, you would execute and plan the steps in a different order in case of a training / teaching / lecture based workshop where you want to provide certain skills to participants.
+(While the basics apply to any type of workshop, you would execute and plan the steps in a different order in case of a workshop where you want to exchange knowledge such as trainings.)

 Objective